turbolinks/turbolinks/README.md

 ## Opting Out

 Turbolinks is automatically enabled for internal links to HTML documents on the same origin.
-You can opt out of Turbolinks explicitly by annotating a link any of its ancestors with `data-turbolinks=false`.
+You can opt out of Turbolinks explicitly by annotating a link or any of its ancestors with `data-turbolinks=false`.
 To reenable when an ancestor has opted out, use `data-turbolinks=true`.

 ```html
 <a href="/">Enabled</a>